Skip to main content

 Strategic Event Planning and Promotion

-PR: STCM 315 with a minimum grade of C-.
 This course provides a hands-on introduction to special event and festival management.
-Students will learn how to plan, implement and evaluate special events.
-Students will learn foundational concepts and professional skills of event planning, coordination, sponsorship, programming, vendor management, volunteer management and risk management and will creatively apply research techniques, writing and
+Learn how to plan, implement and evaluate special events and build skills in event planning, coordination, sponsorship, programming, vendor management, volunteer management and risk management.

 Capstone Projects